Linda Cardellini

 Linda Edna Cardellini (born June 25, 1975) is an American actress.
 In television, she is known for her starring roles in the teen drama Freaks and Geeks (1999–2000), the medical drama ER (2003–2009), and the thriller Bloodline (2015–2017), as well as for her guest role as Sylvia Rosen on AMC's Mad Men (2013–2015).
-Her starring role in the Netflix dark comedy series Dead to Me (2019–2022) earned her a nomination for a Primetime Emmy Award for Outstanding Lead Actress.
+Her starring role in the Netflix dark comedy series Dead to Me (2019–2022) earned her a nomination for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

 In film, Cardellini became known for playing Velma Dinkley in Scooby-Doo (2002) and its 2004 sequel.
-Her other credits include Legally Blonde (2001), Brokeback Mountain (2005), Daddy's Home (2015) and its 2017 sequel, The Founder (2016), Green Book (2018), A Simple Favor (2018), and The Curse of La Llorona (2019).
+Her other credits include Legally Blonde (2001), Brokeback Mountain (2005), Daddy's Home (2015) and its sequel Daddy's Home 2 (2017), The Founder (2016), Green Book (2018), A Simple Favor (2018), and The Curse of La Llorona (2019).
 She also played Laura Barton and voiced Lylla in the Marvel Cinematic Universe.
+She received critical acclaim for her leading performance in the miniseries DTF St. Louis (2026), including a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

 Early life and education

 Cardellini was born on June 25, 1975, in Redwood City, California, United States.
-Her father, Wayne David Cardellini, is a businessman, and her mother, Lorraine, is a homemaker.
+Her father, Wayne David Cardellini, was a businessman, and her mother, Lorraine, a homemaker.
 She is the youngest of four children and is of Italian, Irish, German, and Scottish descent.

 Cardellini made her first public appearance at age ten when she sang in a school play.
 Subsequently, she acted in several school productions and started taking drama lessons.
 Cardellini graduated from St. Francis High School in Mountain View in 1993 and then moved to Los Angeles to seek roles in television and film.
 She was a contestant in a 1994 episode of The Price Is Right, winning a fireplace.
 Cardellini attended Loyola Marymount University's College of Communication and Fine Arts, where she graduated with a degree in theater arts in 1997.
 She was recognized as a "Distinguished Alumna" by the university in 2007.

 Career

 1996–2009: Early roles and breakthrough

 Cardellini received her first big break role in 1996 as Sarah on ABC's Saturday morning live-action children's series, Bone Chillers.
-At the time, she worked at an ice cream shop and was in college.
-Following this, she made guest appearances on prime-time programs including Step by Step, Clueless, and 3rd Rock from the Sun, and she played Lauren on Boy Meets World, a girl that came between the show's star couple.
+At the time, she was in college and worked at an ice cream shop.
+Following this, she made guest appearances on prime-time programs including Step by Step, Clueless, and 3rd Rock from the Sun.
+She would then play Lauren on Boy Meets World, a girl who came between the show's star couple.
 Cardellini starred in the first season of the AMC series The Lot in 1999, and spent the summer in Europe as part of a touring production of Lancelot, a fourteenth-century Dutch tragedy.